WorldBank-Transport/giokoda/README.rst

 Usage
 ******

-This utility can be used as a Python module or as a python script.
+This utility can be used as a Python module or as an executable script.

 Using as python module
 =======================